A Functional Medicine Guide: Adrenal Fatigue

 Curcumin, a compound in the turmeric root, has potent antioxidant properties, as well as a neuroprotective quality.
 Bonus: It’s a mood-enhancer, too.
 In a randomized controlled trial, turmeric appeared to act as an effective option for depression, (1) which can occur concurrently with adrenal fatigue.

 4. Eat nutrient-dense proteins

 Oysters are packed with zinc, and having a balanced trace mineral ratio between copper and zinc can help with healthy neurotransmitter function and adaptogen to stress.
 Increased copper and decreased zinc have been shown to contribute to brain stress and anxiety.
-(2) Oysters—the superfood of the sea—are a great way to achieve this balance to help ease your stress levels.
+(2) Oysters—the superfood of the sea—are a great way to achieve this balance to help ease your stress levels and adrenal fatigue.

 There is some truth to the notion that a post-Thanksgiving meal heavy on the turkey will put you into a “food coma.”
 The reason is the calming amino acid tryptophan in the turkey.
 Tryptophan is a precursor to the neurotransmitter serotonin, which helps you feel calm and better able to deal with anxiety.
 (3)

 Organ meats like liver are some of the best sources of nutrients needed to beat adrenal fatigue, like zinc and vitamin D. They also contain copious amounts of choline and other B vitamins needed for methylation.
 (5)